pkrawat1/angel-trading/README.md

 To start your Phoenix server:

+  * copy and add required creds in .envrc.
+Credentials can be created using smartapi angel website.
   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`